MFS Local Offer 2024

 Accessibility:

 Our school is fully accessible to all and has a linear feel to it.
 Our primary age children are housed on the ground floor and have access to a sensory room and soft play.
-Our secondary age children are on the first floor.
+Our year 6 and secondary age children are on the first floor.
 We have a fully maintained lift which ensures access for all children (and adults) within the building.

 The school is fully accessible and there are security systems throughout school to maximise safety and pupil independence.